mikrl/django-llm/README.md

 An app for Django to aid development of LLM workflows

 # Information
 Some models for coordinating LLM tasks.
-Provides a Django wrapper for langchain and openai.
+Provides a Django wrapper for ChatGPT via langchain.

 ## Installation
-`pip install -r requirements.txt`
+`pip install django-llm`

 ## Installation from binary
-`python setup.py bdist_whl && pip install dist/*.whl`
+`./build.sh && pip install dist/*.whl`

 # Tests
 `pip install -r static.txt`